aparande/PythonCheat/README.md

 First, the deck of cards is divided as evenly as possible among all of the players.

 The first round begins with the card of rank `2`.
 The first player places down a card and declares its rank to be `2`.
 If they have a card of rank `2`, they may play it, but they may also lie.
 All other players then have an opportunity to either call them on their bluff or let gameplay continue.
-If players call the bluff, if the initial player was indeed bluffing, they take the entire middle pile.
+When players call the bluff, if the initial player was indeed bluffing, they take the entire middle pile.
 If they were not bluffing, then all players who were wrong divide the pile in the middle among themselves.

 The next player commences the subsequent round with a card of rank `3`.
 Gameplay continues until someone runs out of cards.
 When the round's designated rank reaches `A`, the next round will wrap around back to rank `2`.